Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Taylor projector

 These lack the degree 5 term and are not $D$-invariant.
 We can confirm that

-This means that two different local parametrisation sometimes yield different Taylor projectors and that our Taylor projector does not necessarily coincide with the ordinary Taylor projector. \end{exa} \begin{defin} Let us put
+This means that two different local parametrisations sometimes define different Taylor projectors and that our Taylor projector does not necessarily coincide with the ordinary Taylor projector. \end{exa} \begin{defin} Let us put